 It goes without saying that overtime can dramatically increase an employee’s earnings, a reality that significantly complicates the flat rate vs. hourly rate conversation.

 Because many productions plan for shoot days to run longer than eight hours, day rate amounts are contracted to likewise correspond to a higher total number of hours per day.
-A day rate that corresponds to a 12-hour day, for instance, must account for approximately 4 hours of overtime pay per day (at least in California, unions, and in states where there is a daily overtime limit).
-In California, there is a daily overtime limit of 8 hours, whereas in New York, as long as the weekly limit of 40 hours isn't reached, a worker could work 10 hours and then begin accruing overtime after that.
+A day rate that corresponds to a 12-hour day, for instance, must account for approximately four hours of overtime pay per day (at least in California, unions, and in states where there is a daily overtime limit).
+In California, there is a daily overtime limit of eight hours, whereas in New York, as long as the weekly limit of 40 hours isn't reached, a worker could work 10 hours and then begin accruing overtime after that.

 Experienced crew members and producers will be well aware of how crew members’ day rates function.
 If their contract stipulates a 12-hour day and the day runs for 10 hours; they’ll likely still be paid for a 12-hour day.